- 26 December 1791

 - Mathematics, Computing

-While he held this influential position for twelve years, he never lectured.
+While he held this influential position for twelve years, he infrequently lectured at Cambridge.
 Instead, he devoted much of his time to studying logarithms and building a device that would use machine-power to accurately calculate and print out functions.
 With the aid of a government subsidy, he hoped to build a calculator that could handle twenty-decimal numbers and sixth-order differences.
 In the 1840s, he corresponded with Ada Lovelace, who assisted Babbage in developing the difference engine by sharing several basic concepts of computer science with him.
 She also drafted instructions for using the engine to calculate so-called Bernoulli numbers.
 He died without finishing this device, and the incomplete "Difference Engine Number One" has been housed in museums ever since.

 Contributing to the failure of the difference engine was Babbage's devotion to a grander project: an analytical engine that would use punched cards to code data in an automated computing system.
 Babbage developed this idea for a computing "mill" from observing the use of punch cards in loom weaving machinery.
 He conceived of this machine, which could add, subtract, multiply, and divide, on a massive scale, hoping to incorporate one thousand columns of geared wheels in a mill that had a memory unit and employed logical decision-making.
 Although his designs predicted modern computing technology, the mill was never built in Babbage's lifetime.
 His son later used Babbage's plans to build a small model of the analytical machine, which is now on display at the Science Museum in London.